Pure Nintendo Magazine: Pixel Puzzles

 Three Pixel Puzzles are featured in each issue and are solved by filling in the appropriate amount of squares with the corresponding color.
 After the puzzles are complete, the reader is left with a depiction of a colored in sprite of a Nintendo related object or character.

 Upcoming Releases

 The Upcoming Releases section relays information about upcoming releases for Nintendo consoles.

 Top News

 The Top News section features Nintendo gaming news topics from the two months prior to the magazine's release.

 Intermittent

 Gear Review

 The Gear Review section of PNM is a score based review of a product.
 Products in the PNM Gear Review may not necessarily be Nintendo-related.
 PNM uses a 10-point scoring system for their reviews.

 Retro Review

 The Retro Review is a retrospective of a game from Nintendo's catalog of past titles.

 Recipe

 The Recipe features are a how-to guide to creating gaming-inspired food.
 These recipes first appeared in the February/March Issue 15.
-Recipes have included rice crispy treat 'bombs' from The Legend of Zelda, Professor Layton Hint Coin cookies, Kingdom Hearts Sea Salt Ice Cream, and a cake from Donkey Kong Country: Tropical Freeze.
+Recipes include rice crispy treat 'bombs' from The Legend of Zelda, Hint Coin cookies from Professor Layton, sea-salt ice cream from Kingdom Hearts, and a cake from Donkey Kong Country: Tropical Freeze.